Blogging Vs Vlogging: Which is Better for Making Money?

 Both platforms provide an amazing opportunity to share your content and reach new audiences.
 It depends on how do you feel in front of the camera and what kind of content you are going to produce

-If you are not comfortable, it is better to create high-level informative blog than low-quality video.
-Plus most likely blogs are more informative resource, vlogs are a more engaging and entertaining resource!
+If you are not comfortable, it is better to create a high-level informative blog than a low-quality video.
+Plus most likely blogs are more informative resources, vlogs are a more engaging and entertaining!

 Hi!
 Glad you visit my Blog!
 My name is Glen Beker and I’m 100% of time Blogger and Video Editor from Germany, but most of my time I do live and work in the United States.